TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 - Preserve existing Light, Dark, and Black theme support; color selection should choose the palette/accent inside the selected brightness mode, not replace the brightness mode.
+- Stage 1 skips dynamic color when the selected theme resolves to Black theme;
+  revisit this only if a later implementation can preserve pure black surfaces while applying dynamic accent roles safely.
-- Audit current `ThemeHelper` behavior before implementation so applying a new color does not introduce activity restart loops, stale resources, or partial theme application.
+- Continue auditing `ThemeHelper` behavior in later stages so applying manual colors does not introduce activity restart loops, stale resources, or partial theme application.
 - Avoid app restart bugs: switching the color should either reapply the theme predictably or request a controlled activity recreation with saved state.